-International Business at Leeds University Business School is 1st in the UK for the fifth year running, and 3rd in the world, according to the Financial Times’ Master in Management top 10 programmes tables 2017.
+International business at Leeds University Business School is 1st in the UK for the fifth year running, and 3rd in the world, in the international business category, according to the Financial Times’ Master in Management top 10 programmes tables 2017.

-Social Entrepreneurship at Leeds was also placed 1st in the UK and 8th in the world.
+Social entrepreneurship at Leeds was also placed 1st in the UK and 8th in the world, in the social entrepreneurship category.

 The School entered its acclaimed MSc International Business programme to the Financial Times Master in Management 2017 rankings.
 The results demonstrate the quality of the Leeds experience in preparing students for the world of work: